daattali/ddpcr/README.md

     #> Completed analysis steps : INITIALIZE
     #> Remaining analysis steps : REMOVE_OUTLIERS, CLASSIFY

-It's usually a good idea to take a look at the raw data to decide where the draw the thresholds
+It’s usually a good idea to take a look at the raw data to decide where the draw the thresholds

     plot(plate_manual, show_grid_labels = TRUE)

 ![](inst/vignette_files/overview_files/figure-markdown_strict/plotcrosshair-1.png)

-If you noticed, there's a droplet in well *A05* that has a much larger fluorescence value and is probably an outlier, which is the reason the scale is a bit too large.
+If you noticed, there’s a droplet in well *A05* that has a much larger fluorescence value and is probably an outlier, which is the reason the scale is a bit too large.
 After analyzing the plate, it will be identified as an outlier and hidden automatically.
 Before running the